sendgrid/docs/source/API_Reference/Web_API_v3/Mail/overview.md

 Every request made to /v3/mail/send/beta will require a request body formatted in JSON containing the your email’s content and metadata.
 This may include information such as the recipient’s email address, the return address, and the subject.

-{% apitable %}
+{% api_table %}
-  {% api_table_param personalization "array of objects" Yes "100 Max" "An array of messages and their metadata.
+  {% api_table_param personalizations "array of objects" Yes "100 Max" "An array of messages and their metadata.
 Each object within personalizations can be thought of as an envelope - it defines who should receive an individual message and how that message should be handled.
 For more information, please see our documentation on Personalizations.
 Parameters in personalizations will override the parameters of the same name from the message level."
 0 %}
     {% api_table_param to "array of email objects" Yes "" "An array of recipients.
 Each email object within this array may contain the recipient’s name, but must always contain the recipient’s email."
 1 %}
       {% api_table_param email string Yes "" "The email address of the recipient."
 2 %}
       {% api_table_param name string No "" "The name of the recipient."
 2 %}